rossta/sudokill/README.markdown

 Optional command line parameters

 	$ ruby script/server [HOST] [PORT] [WEBSOCKET_PORT]
 	$ ruby script/web [HOST] [PORT]

+	//or run both web and game server together with thin and enable WEB env:
+	$ WEB=1 ruby script/server [HOST] [PORT] [WEBSOCKET_PORT]

 	$ ruby script/play NAME [HOST] [PORT]

+### At NYU ###

+The game is also available on linserv1.cims.nyu.edu.
+The game server is listening on port 44444.
+To view the game, visit the [Sudocoup game](http://linserv1.cims.nyu.edu:45678) and log in with the following options:

+	host: linserv1.cims.nyu.edu
+	port: 48080

 ## Server Protocol ##

 **READY**